siberianfox/tinygwiki/Homing-and-Limits-Setup-and-Troubleshooting.md

  * Brushless spindles are quieter both electrically and mechanically than spindles that have commutator brushes in them.
  * Some noise can be damped by putting a ceramic capacitor of sufficient voltage (typically 300v or more) across the spindle power lines.
 Experiment with different values, such as 1 uF or 0.1 uF.
 If the spindle is AC the capacitor cannot be polarized (most ceramics are not polarized).
  * You can also damp some noise by running the spindle wiring trough a ferrite bead or toroid.

+## Axis starts and stops and moves in the opposite direction before searching
+You probably have NC switches that are incorrectly configured as NO switches ($st=0 instead of $st=1).
+The fact that this works at all with the incorrect switch type is because the switches only fire on a change in state.
+Otherwise the machine would immediately halt.